-The student may retain federal student financial aid depending upon financial need, meeting federal eligibility requirements and availability of funds.
+The student may retain federal student financial aid depending upon financial need, meeting federal eligibility requirements, including satisfactory academic progress requirements, and availability of funds.

--One Conditional Year Limitation
+One Conditional Year Limitation

-If a student who successfully completed one conditional year and retained Tulane scholarship for the following year falls below a 2.300 GPA and/or completes less than 12 hours a semester for any subsequent academic year, the student will not be given another conditional year and will not be offered Tulane need-based scholarship.
-A student loses the opportunity to complete a conditional year if the conditional year is not completed within two academic years after the student first fell below the standard for retention of Tulane need-based scholarship.
+If a student who successfully completed one conditional year and retained need-based Tulane Scholarship for the following year falls below a 2.300 GPA and/or completes fewer than 12 hours a semester for any subsequent academic year, the student will not be given another conditional year and will not be offered Tulane need-based scholarship.
+Note: A student loses the opportunity to complete a conditional year if the conditional year is not completed within two academic years after the student first fell below the 2.300 GPA standards.